Sponsored by:

 What is it?

-Empty to Essentials is a one-day summit focused on one of Wales’ most pressing housing challenges: turning empty and under-used buildings back into safe, affordable homes.
+Empty to Essentials is a one-day summit focused on one of Wales’ most pressing housing challenges: How do we bring more homes into social housing?
+How to we turn empty and under-used buildings back into safe, affordable homes.

-It explores examples from England and Ireland as inspiration for routes to reuse while ensuring that tenant voices and lived experience remain central to decisions about place, design, and long-term community benefit.
+It explores examples from England, Ireland and Wales as inspiration for routes to reuse while ensuring that tenant voices and lived experience remain central to decisions about place, design, and long-term community benefit.

 Why should I attend?